Request for Information (RFI) Enabling Commercial Lunar Transportation to Support a Sustained Lunar Base

 Submission Details

-• Set-Aside: None specified for this RFI.
+This is an RFI for planning purposes only and is not a request for proposal.
+NASA will not reimburse respondents for any costs associated with preparing a response.
 Respondents are encouraged to indicate if they qualify as a small business, small disadvantaged business, or other socioeconomic category.
+The primary contact is Jason Arnold (jason.l.arnold@nasa.gov).

 People